Varshith1510/Projects/Movie Recommendation System/README.md

 - Utilizes cosine similarity to find and rank similar movies.
 - Easy to use: Simply input a movie title, and the system provides a list of recommended movies.

-## Data

-The dataset used for this project contains information about movies such as titles, genres, and other relevant attributes.
-It is loaded from a CSV file (`movies.csv`), which should be placed in the root directory of the project.

 ## How it Works

 1. **Data Preparation:**